natesales/pathvector/docs/docs/installation.md

 ## Mikrotik RouterOS

-Pathvector can be installed on >= RouterOS v7.1rc3.
-Check the [Mikrotik Product Matrix](https://mikrotik.com/products/matrix) for the most recent hardware listing and the [RouterOS Container](https://help.mikrotik.com/docs/display/ROS/Container) reference for installation instructions for the container package.
+Pathvector has experimental RouterOS support.
+Mikrotik has discontinued this feature.
+See the [RouterOS Container](https://help.mikrotik.com/docs/display/ROS/Container) reference for installation instructions for the container package.

 To build a Docker image for an alternate architecture: